Submissions

 (12 pts Garamond; single space)

 The articles must be 7-15 pages including bibliography and appendix (if any).
 In a specific case, it could be more than 15 pages, for example, the article has over 5 pages of reference.
-The articles published can be research articles (first priority) and library research (limited number).
+The articles published can be research articles (priority) and library research (limited number).

-The introduction must at least comprise four paragraphs which cover four mandatory points respectively, i.e., (1) the mathematics education problems which were identified and addressed in the research, (2) potential solutions or works to the problems which the prior studies proposed or tried solving, (3) identification of knowledge or research gap, and (4) the statement of research purposes or research questions.
-Research problems draw from a thorough analysis of prior researches or a dept preliminary researches.
+The introduction must at least comprise four paragraphs that cover four mandatory points respectively, i.e., (1) the mathematics education problems that were identified and addressed in the research, (2) potential solutions or works to the problems that the prior studies proposed or tried solving, (3) identification of knowledge or research gap, and (4) the statement of research purposes or research questions.
+Research problems draw from a thorough analysis of prior research or a dept preliminary research.
 The second point specifically captures the prior attempts to resolve the identified research problems from which the authors identify the knowledge gap.
-The knowledge or research gap deals with the importance, the position, and the distinction of the current research toward prior relevant researches.
+The knowledge or research gap deals with the importance, the position, and the distinction of the current research toward prior relevant research.
 It is not enough to state that little is known or few types of research have been carried out on the topic.
-The author(s) should also be more specifics to the findings of the prior studies in order to make a clear distinction to the current study.
-The introduction ends with the statement of research purposes which refer to research problems and knowledge gaps.
+The author(s) should also be more specific about the findings of the prior studies to make a clear distinction from the current study.
+The introduction ends with the statement of research purposes which refers to research problems and knowledge gaps.
 The author(s) is highly encouraged to explicate how the answers to the research questions will help to resolve the research problems.
 The explanations which do not closely link to research purposes or topics must not be included to have an effective introduction.
 In this journal article, there is no subchapter or heading for theoretical review as in the research report document.
-It is included in the aforementioned four points.
+It is included in the four points above.

 (12 pts Garamond; single space)